SESYNC-ci/sesync-ci.github.io/_posts/2018-01-18-rstudio-server.md

 ### Research Home Directory

 When you first open R studio, you will be working in your home directory which is located at "/research-home/USERNAME" or equivalently "~/".
 This is a private directory, and only you have access to the files in it.
 We strongly recommend that you save source code in to your home directory.
 This will protect against multiple group members attempting to update a project file at the same time.
 If you need to share code between project members please see 'Version Controlled Project' below.

 ### Research Data Directory

 If you've requested it your group will have a data directory available.
-This directory is located at "/nfs/PROJECTNAME-data" where "PROJECTNAME" is the short name of your group or project.
-This will likely be the same as the name of your Pydio workspace and mailing list.
-For example, if your workspace is located at https://files.sesync.org/pydio/ws-PROJECTNAME/, then your group's data will be located at /nfs/PROJECTNAME-data.
-You can upload data to this directory either by saving output from R to folders there, or by using our file upload service described in the guide at [How do I access SESYNC's datastorage]({{ '/faq/how-do-i-navigate-sesync-storage.html' | relative_url }}).
-You should store all shared data here.
+Your research data directory appears on https://files.sesync.org/ as `PROJECTNAME-data`, where `PROJECTNAME` is the short name assigned for your project by SESYNC IT staff, and is accessed from https://rstudio.sesync.org at the path `/nfs/PROJECTNAME-data`.
+You can add to this directory either by saving output from R to folders there, or by using one of the options for uploading described under [How do I access my research data directory?]({{
+'/faq/how-do-i-navigate-sesync-storage.html' | relative_url }}).
+You should
+store all shared data here.
 Examples of data types that should be placed here include csv files, landsat imagery, hdf5 data files--anything that's not code that you will be sharing with your group members.

 ### Version Controlled Project